-In FY 2012, two categories of BCJI applications are solicited.
+In FY 2013, two categories of BCJI applications are solicited.
 Category 1 solicits applications to plan and implement a place-based, community-oriented crime strategy in a targeted neighborhood ("Planning and Implementation" grants).
-Category 2 solicits applications to enhance an existing community-based initiative by designing and implementing a place-based community-oriented crime strategy in a targeted neighborhood as a component of a broader neighborhood revitalization plan ("Enhancement" grants).
+Category 2 solicits applications to enhance an existing community-based initiative by planning and implementing an enhancement to a place-based community-oriented crime strategy in a targeted neighborhood as a component of a broader neighborhood revitalization plan ("Enhancement" grants).